Synodontis

 Synodontis is the largest genus of mochokid catfishes.
 It is the biggest genus within the 10 genera and 190 different species in the family Mochokidae.
 Synodontis has over 131 different species within the genus.
 Synodontis are also known as squeakers, due to their ability to make stridulatory sounds through their pectoral fin spines when handled or disturbed.
 Synodontis make a sound that sounds like squeaking by rubbing their spines together.
 They do this when they have been frightened or when they become angry.
 Synodontis may also squeak when they are taken out of the water.
 These catfish are small- to medium-sized fish with many species exhibiting attractive spotted markings.
 Some species are also known for naturally swimming belly-up, earning the name upside-down catfish.
 Some of these species are Synodontis contractus and Synodontis nigriventris.
-While some of these species are known to swim upside down, another species, Synodontis multipunctatus, is a brood parasitic cuckoo catfish, there are two other species Synodontis petricola and Synodontis grandiops are also called brood parasitic cuckoo catfish.
+While some Synodontis are known to swim upside down, another species, Synodontis multipunctatus, is a brood parasite.
+This species, Synodontis petricola, and Synodontis grandiops are collectively known as cuckoo catfish.